Vegan Clotted Cream

 Ingredients

-• 4 tablespoons (56g) vegan butter, cold
+• 4 tablespoons (56g) vegan butter softened (not cold, not melted)

 • 3 tablespoons (24g) confectioner's sugar